samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Wondrous Item, Common*

-This spellbook, along with anything written on its pages, can’t be damaged by fire or water.
-In addition, the spellbook doesn’t deteriorate with age.
+This spellbook, along with anything written on its pages, can't be damaged by fire or water.
+In addition, the spellbook doesn't deteriorate with age.

 ### [Energy Bow](/magic-items/9058960-energy-bow)